jasnow/railroader-site/source/_posts/2012-07-31-brakeman-1-dot-7-0-released.markdown

 [CVE-2012-3424](https://groups.google.com/d/topic/rubyonrails-security/vxJjrc15qYM/discussion), a potential denial of service vulnerability in how Rails handles HTTP authentication digest parameters, was recently announced.
 It affects Rails 3.x, and is fixed in 3.0.16, 3.1.7, and 3.2.7.

-Brakeman will generate a warning for the Rails versions affected, but will only report a high confidence warning if `authenticate_or_request_with_http_digest` or `authenticate_with_http_digest` methods are called.
+Railroader will generate a warning for the Rails versions affected, but will only report a high confidence warning if `authenticate_or_request_with_http_digest` or `authenticate_with_http_digest` methods are called.

 ### Links to Warning Information

-HTML reports now link warning types to descriptions on the Brakeman website.
+HTML reports now link warning types to descriptions on the Railroader website.
 JSON reports will also include the link information.
 Due to this change, it is not possible to compare JSON reports from previous versions using the `--compare` option.

-Suggestions and [pull requests](https://github.com/presidentbeef/brakeman-site) for improving the documention are welcome!
+Suggestions and [pull requests](https://github.com/presidentbeef/railroader-site) for improving the documention are welcome!

 ### Report Check Errors